Kisuke-CZE/archlinux_zephyrus_g14_2022/README.md

 ### Make booting process pretty with Plymouth

 Well almost all important things are in place.
 Time for some cosmetics.
-Install plymouth `yay -S plymouth`
+Install plymouth `pacman -S plymouth`

 Edit `/etc/mkinitcpio.conf` for example using `sudo gnome-text-editor /etc/mkinitcpio.conf`.

-Delete `encrypt` hook and add `plymouth plymouth-encrypt` after `base udev` hooks.
+Add `plymouth` hook after `base udev` hooks. (but before `encrypt`).
+Example: `HOOKS=(base udev plymouth encrypt autodetect modconf kms keyboard keymap consolefont block btrfs filesystems fsck)`

-Next install smooth transition for gdm: `yay -S gdm-plymouth`
+If you want, you can install smooth transition for gdm: `yay -S gdm-plymouth`
 It will replace `gdm`.
 This step is completely optional and cosmetic - if you preffer to use gdm from main repository, you can just skip this.

 I want to use `bgrt` theme.
 So `sudo gnome-text-editor /etc/plymouth/plymouthd.conf` and set `Theme=bgrt`.